 Butter Into Cannabutter

 After the decarboxylation process, butter is melted and mixed with the herb.
-Slow cookers and crockpots work perfectly for cooking cannabutter.
+Slow cookers, crockpots, or the Magic butter machine (Magicalbutter) work perfectly for cooking cannabutter.
 Cooking for an extended period at a slow and steady temperature helps to create the perfect mixture.

 Cannabutter can also be prepared on a stovetop using a double boiler or using herbal infusers.
 For best results, it is important to use good quality organic butter.
 Most recipes call for the use of unsalted butter.